 This society is aiming to advance screening for neonatal and infant sicknesses and disorders, worldwide.

 ISNS has around 350 members in more than 70 different countries.
 Most members have a professional (para)medical background but a few are involved in parents' or patients' organisations.

-For more information about ISNS visit the ISNS-Info section.
+For more information about ISNS visit the ISNS-Info section (see above).

 ISNS welcomes new members who have demonstrated an active interest in neonatal screening.